BradleyChatha/ystadegau/README.md

 Because I wanted to give my stalkers a nice confusing surprise :)

-* Ystadegau (uh-stah-deh-gah) means "Statistics"
+* Ystadegau (uh-stah-deh-gai) means "Statistics"
-* Gwyliwr (goo-lee-uhruh) (Welsh 'r' is rolled and pronounced, hence the "ruh" as an approximation) means "Watcher"
+* Gwyliwr (gwi-lee-uhruh) (Welsh 'r' is rolled and pronounced, hence the "ruh" as an approximation) means "Watcher"
 * Ymfudwr (um-vuh-duhruh) means "Migrator"
-* Ymfudiadau (um-vuh-dee-ah-dah) means "Migrations"
+* Ymfudiadau (um-vuh-dee-ah-dai) means "Migrations"
 * Chwilwr means "Searcher"

 ...
 I think that's correct at least.
-Still not 100% sure if a leading "u" is pronounced or not.

 I kind of wanted to use Japanese, but I don't even know how to get a Japanese input thing on Linux, let alone the pain of having to constantly switch into it when debugging O.O